storesafe/cordova-sqlite-storage/README.md

 - For Android, one background thread per db, always;
 - for iOS, background processing using a thread pool is enabled by default;

-**DEPRECATED OPTION, WILL BE REMOVED:** To disable background processing for the iOS version:
+**DEV OPTION (already removed from release version):** To disable background processing for the iOS version:

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db", bgType: 0});